dkeener/ThoughtPool/presentations/README.md

-These presentations cover a variety of technical topics in the web development realm.
+These presentations cover a variety of technical topics in the web development, business and science realms (What can I say, I have a wide range of interests).
 They have been delivered in a wide range of settings, including educational "brown bag" lunches, lightning talks, user groups and conferences.

 Recently added talks include: